PathVisio/pathvisio.github.io/tutorials/visualization.md

 # Data visualization in PathVisio

+This tutorials shows you how you can visualize data in PathVisio.
+Make sure you successfully imported your expression dataset before you start creating a visualization!

 * All visualizations are saved in an .xml file in the same directory as the input data file.
 If you open the dataset later again (Data > Select Expression Data > Select the created .pgex file), all visualization settings are saved and restored.
 * You can switch between visualizations in the drop-down box next to the quick menu.